flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ```

 Floating app bars also support a snap animation.
 This will snap the
-app bar in and out of view as the users scrolls, eather than floating
+app bar in and out of view as the users scrolls, rather than floating
 in with the user input.

 ```dart